-Colin Stevens RUSSEL, aged 76, has been an Independent Non-executive Director and a member of the Remuneration Committee of the Company since January 2005.
+Colin Stevens RUSSEL, aged 77, has been an Independent Non-executive Director and a member of the Remuneration Committee of the Company since January 2005.
 He has been a member of the Audit Committee of the Company since January 2005 and the Chairman of the Audit Committee of the Company since January 2007.
-He is also an Independent Non-executive Director of Cheung Kong Property Holdings Limited, CK Life Sciences Int'I., (Holdings) Inc. and Husky Energy Inc. All the companies mentioned above are listed companies.
-Mr. Russel was previously an Independent Non-executive Director of ARA Asset Management Limited (whose shares were withdrawn from listing on 19th April, 2017).
-He is a director of certain companies controlled by certain substantial shareholders of the Company within the meaning of Part XV of the SFO.
+He is also an Independent Non-executive Director of CK Asset Holdings Limited, CK Life Sciences Int'I., (Holdings) Inc. and Husky Energy Inc. All the companies mentioned above are listed companies.
+Mr. Russel is a director of certain companies controlled by a substantial shareholder of the Company within the meaning of Part XV of the SFO.
 Mr. Russel is the founder and Managing Director of Emerging Markets Advisory Services Ltd., a company which provides advisory services to organisations on business strategy and planning, market development, competitive positioning and risk management.
 He is also Managing Director of EMAS (HK) Limited.
 He was the Canadian Ambassador to Venezuela, Consul General for Canada in Hong Kong, Director for China of the Department of Foreign Affairs, Ottawa, Director for East Asia Trade in Ottawa, Senior Trade Commissioner for Canada in Hong Kong, Director for Japan Trade in Ottawa, and was in the Trade Commissioner Service for Canada in Spain, Hong Kong, Morocco, the Philippines, London and India.
 He was Project Manager for RCA Ltd in Liberia, Nigeria, Mexico and India and electronic equipment development engineer in Canada with RCA Ltd and in Britain with Associated Electrical Industries.
 Mr. Russel received his Bachelor's degree in electronics engineering and Master's degree in Business Administration from McGill University, Canada.
 He is a Qualified Commercial Mediator.